alexdegg/IMDb-Analysis/README.md

 ```
 3. To config Mage AI add your .json API key from Google Cloud to mage-data/ folder
 4. After that Mage AI is up and can be connected on localhost:6789.
-5. Run pipelines manually or create triggers to run on schedule
+5. Run pipelines manually to upload data immediately or create triggers to run on schedule

 ![MageAI pipelines](images/mage_ai_pipelines.png)

 ![Mage AI triggers](images/mage_ai_triggers.png)

-6. Uploaded raw data to BigQuery
+6. Loaded raw data created in BigQuery

 ![BigQuery raw imdb data](images/imdb_raw_data.png)